mitre-attack/attack-datasources/docs/methodology.md

 Let's take a look at the *4688: A new process has been crated* security event again.
 Within the information provided by this event, we have identified network security concepts such as the [*user account*](https://github.com/mitre-attack/attack-datasources/blob/main/contribution/user_account.yml) that requested the creation of the [*process*](https://github.com/mitre-attack/attack-datasources/blob/main/contribution/process.yml), and we also have information of the process which ran the new process.
 This security event also provides metadata that can help us to describe our data elements.
 For instance, regarding the user account data element, we have information of its *Logon Id* and the *Domain* it belongs to.
 Regarding the process data element, we have information of its *Id* and *Token Elevation Type*.

-The definition of data elements within the ATT&CK framework migh or might not align with the reality of your organization.
+The definition of data elements within the ATT&CK framework might or might not align with the reality of your organization.
 However, as a [mid-level model (Figure 5)](https://attack.mitre.org/docs/ATTACK_Design_and_Philosophy_March_2020.pdf), you can use ATT&CK as a starting point and customize your definition of data elements.

 ### **Identifying Relationships Among Data Elements**
-By documenting telemetry collected within a netork environment we were able to identify the activity that triggered the generation of security telemetry (*creation of a new process*) and data elements that were involved on this action (*user account* and *process*).
+By documenting telemetry collected within a network environment we were able to identify the activity that triggered the generation of security telemetry (*creation of a new process*) and data elements that were involved on this action (*user account* and *process*).
 Using these concepts as a reference, we can start describing interactions among data elements through relationships.
 The image below shows some of the relationships that we have identified so far:

 <img src="images/relationships_example.jpg" width=800>